 Heuchera are evergreen, clump-forming perennials with attractive, rounded, shallowly palmately lobed leaves.
-Mainly planted as a foliage-interest plants, which set tall spikes of flowers in late spring/early-summer.
+They are mainly planted as a foliage-interest plant, but they do set tall spikes of pale pink flowers in late spring/early-summer.

 According to the RHS the woody rootstock tends to lift out of the ground.
 It is recommended to mulch or lift and replant annually.